-- 44. In the MRWS White Paper (Defra et al., 2008)], the UK Government is given the responsibility for the siting process for GDF(s) and making the appropriate decisions.
+- 47. In the MRWS White Paper (Defra et al. 2008), the UK Government is given the responsibility for the siting process for GDFs and making the appropriate decisions.
 The NDA is given the role of implementing the facility (or facilities).
-To maintain public and stakeholder confidence in the process, particularly in West Cumbria, which experienced the former Nirex process, it is important that Government is seen to retain the responsibility for siting. - 45.
-In CoRWM's view, DECC is providing good support to the West Cumbria MRWS Partnership, including assisting with PSE when requested by the Partnership. - 46.
+To maintain public and stakeholder confidence in the process, particularly in West Cumbria, which experienced the former Nirex process, it is important that Government retains the responsibility for siting.
+For this reason, it is important that Government leads the consultation on the Stage 4 Frameworks for the Identification and Assessment of Potential Candidate Sites. - 48.
+In CoRWM's view, DECC is providing good support to the West Cumbria MRWS Partnership, including assisting with PSE when requested by the Partnership. - 49.
 CoRWM has met regularly with DECC to discuss raising the profile of the MRWS process with Local Authorities (CoRWM docs.
-2661, 2866, 2762).
+2661, 2866, 2762, 2901).
 DECC has been exploring opportunities to seek further expressions of interest in entering discussions with Government about hosting a GDF.
 This will require ongoing work.